 Migration Flows of A8 and other EU Migrants to and from the UK

-- Results from the 2011 Census suggest that 2.7 million residents of England and Wales were born in other EU countries.
-About 1.1 million of those (41%) were born in countries which joined the EU in 2004 or afterwards.
-This includes 579,121 residents who were born in Poland and 79,687 residents born in Romania.
+- Results from the 2011 Census suggest that 2.7 million residents of the UK were born in other EU countries.
+About 1.1 million of those (42%) were born in countries which joined the EU in 2004 or afterwards.

-- The number of National Insurance Number (NINO) allocations to A8 citizens in the first quarter of 2012 was 35,540.
+- The number of National Insurance Number (NINo) allocations to A8 citizens in the last quarter of 2013 was 50,559.
 This represents a decrease from the peak in the first quarter of 2007 (111,440).
-The number of NINO allocations to A2 citizens in the first quarter of 2012 was 6,190.
+The number of NINo allocations to A2 citizens in the first quarter of 2012 was 4,960.

 Understanding the evidence